-Access to healthcare services include the means of delivery , type of medical personnel, availability of medical facilities or infrastructure eg. Clinics, mobile hospitals, nurses’ and doctors’ training colleges.
-This can be measured by using the doctor – to- patient ratio.
+Access to healthcare services includes the means of delivery, type of medical personnel, and availability of medical facilities or infrastructure eg. Clinics, mobile hospitals, nurse and doctors training colleges.
+This can be measured by using the doctor-to-patient ratio.

 - It tells us about the health delivery system in the country.

 - It indicates the level of infrastructural development in terms of medical facilities including road networks, access to remote areas, ambulance service, internet services e.t.c

 - It doesn’t give an indication of the quality of healthcare delivery; rather, it indicates the quantity of the healthcare system.
 It doesn’t look at other factors involved in measuring health.
 These include infant mortality, maternal mortality, calorie intake etc.

 Epidemiological transition is the shift in disease patterns that reflect the changes in the nutrition transition.
 The dual burden of disease refers to the shift in disease patterns in low-income countries from communicable (cholera and tuberculosis) to non–communicable diseases (cardiovascular disease, cancer and obesity).

 As low income countries begin to improve their standards of living, they tend to adopt western lifestyles that result in changes in their dietary habits and consequently the spread of degenerative or non-communicable diseases.
 The main causes of such changes are globalization, global mass media, global agriculture policies as well as urbanization.